delphilite/EverythingSDK/README.md

 # EverythingSDK
-EverythingSDK is a [Delphi](http://www.embarcadero.com/products/delphi) and [Free Pascal](https://www.freepascal.org/) client library for [Voidtools' Everything](https://www.voidtools.com/) search engine, with the native Everything SDK dll.
+EverythingSDK is a [Delphi](http://www.embarcadero.com/products/delphi) client library for [Voidtools' Everything](https://www.voidtools.com/) search engine.
+It supports both dynamic and static libraries from the native Everything SDK.

 Everything is a powerful search engine that can index and search for files, folders, and other data on your Windows system.
 The official C++ SDK provides a way to access the Everything database and perform searches programmatically.
 This repository provides a Delphi translation of the C++ SDK, allowing Delphi developers to easily integrate Everything search functionality into their applications.